 Saikat Chaudhuri, Berkeley Haas

-UC Berkeley professor Saitkat Chaudhuri presented on the business implications of AI, emphasizing a problem-first rather than tool-first approach.
+UC Berkeley professor Saikat Chaudhuri presented on the business implications of AI, emphasizing a problem-first rather than tool-first approach.
 He warned against viewing AI as a standalone “strategy,” instead promoting its integration to solve specific challenges.
 At the same time, he advocated for strategic discussions that go beyond the administrative functions of the university and look at the business landscape as a whole.
-He introduced the importance of clearly articulating the value proposition and measuring progress against goals, on the one hand, while considering rapid innovation on the other.”
+He introduced the importance of clearly articulating the value proposition and measuring progress against goals, on the one hand (top-down), while considering rapid innovation on the other (bottom-up).

 Final Panel – The value of UC-wide collaboration across team working in different arenas